eove/orca/docs/threat_model.md

 ### Non dedicated hardware

 O.R.CA doesn't ask for a dedicated computer to be used.
-This means that anyone that has full control over the computer that will be used for a ceremony could trick other people into thinking that they are using O.R.CA while they are actually using a compromised version.
+This means that anyone that has full control over the computer that will be used for a ceremony could trick other people into thinking that they are using O.R.CA while they are actually using a counterfeit version.

 This risk is mitigated by randomly selecting the hardware that will be used between as many hardware as possible.